keptn/lifecycle-toolkit/python-runtime/README.md

 ### Pass command line arguments to the python command

-You can pass python command line arguments by specifying CMD_ARGS.
-The following example will print the help of python3
+You can pass python command line arguments by specifying `CMD_ARGS`.
+The following example will print the help of python3:

 ```shell
 docker run -e "CMD_ARGS= -help" -it lifecycle-toolkit/python-runtime:${VERSION}